Rafsanjan: Gender disparities

 During the same era, there was a shift in labor relations from the traditional sharecropping contracts, which were prevalent throughout most of the Persian plateau, to wage labor.
 For pistachio cultivation, the new labor force was differentiated by skill and gender and was exclusively on a wage basis.
 The laborers, called “ghararis”, who were by definition male and highly skilled in irrigation work, which was an exclusively male task, constituted the "labor aristocracy."
 They were employed on a permanent basis with a monthly wage, a New Year bonus, and given a small plot of land free of charge with access to the landlord's irrigation water.

 On the other hand, female laborers engaged in harvest and post-harvest operations occupied the lowest position in the labor hierarchy.
 Their work was seasonal, and their labor remuneration was mostly based on a piece-rate basis, with payment made three to four months after finishing the work.
 Additionally, the spinning and weaving of cotton textiles, which used to be a traditional income-earning activity for women, had at the time been virtually wiped out due to competition with the cheap synthetic fibers.

 Transport

 Rafsanjan is located in the middle of Kerman-Yazd highway and also Chabahar transit pathway.
 The distances between Rafsanjan and the surrounding cities are:

 12 km to Bardsir, 140 km to Sirjan, 130 km to Shahre-Babak, 90 km to Anar, 75 km to Zarand, 185 km to Bafgh and 230 km to Yazd.

 Locally, people use both public and private transportation, however private vehicles are more popular among residents.

-Rafsanjan also houses bus stations with destination to almost every major city around the country, cargo and freit terminal, domestic trains station in the middle of Tehran-Bandar Abbas railway, and also a comercial airport with flights to and from Tehran.
+Rafsanjan also houses bus stations with destination to almost every major city around the country, cargo and freit terminal, domestic trains station in the middle of Tehran-Bandar Abbas railway, and also a commercial airport with flights to and from Tehran.